oliverox/svgkit/README.md

 Open spritedemo.html in a browser to see the generated SVG sprite.

-To use generated sprite into your HTML document, include the generated Javascript file into a script tag.
+To use generated sprite into your HTML document, include the generated javascript file into a script tag,

     <script type="text/javascript" src="injectsprite.js"></script>

+and create an empty div element with class name 'svg-sprite'.
+This div should be set as hidden and will be used as the SVG injection location.

 Reference the desired SVG image as follows